MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Core/Wait-Job.md

 because the value of the **Timeout** parameter is exceeded, `Wait-Job` does not return any objects.

 ## NOTES

+PowerShell includes the following aliases for `Wait-Job`:

+- All platforms:
+  - `wjb`

 By default, `Wait-Job` returns, or ends the wait, when jobs are in one of the following states: